 CCEM Equipment Access Policies for Academic Users

 Training is done by the CCEM staff.
-Before training can be done the student must submit an Access Form (see ‘Forms’ at right) and proof of safety training (WHMIS).
+Before training can be done the student must create an account and provide proof of safety training (WHMIS).
 Students will be evaluated for proficiency before being allowed independent access to the instruments (see below).
 Students classified as Advanced or Intermediate users will be given access to an on-line scheduler.
 Please contact CCEM staff to be added to the list.
 Do not share your account.

 **Proficiency will be established by the instrument custodian in consultation with the facility manager**

 Advanced – Users are knowledgeable operators of an EM and its peripheral equipment, can perform sample preparation and are able to recognize minor problems.
 Knowledgeable operators are encouraged to work in the evenings (after 18:00) and weekends, with no time restrictions.
 They can request an access key-card for the CCEM from the instrument specialist (prior to the reserved session), which must be returned the next working day.
 Do not share this access key-card.

 Intermediate – Users can operate the instruments during regular working hours so that a specialist is available for assistance, whenever needed.

 Beginner – Users must have supervision from the instrument specialist at all times (sample preparation and analysis).
 Thus, sessions on the instrument should be booked through the instrument specialist.

 Reserved sessions on instruments must be fully used, charges will be made according to the time reserved.
 Do not book more time than needed.
 If an instrument is reserved and not used, others are prevented from having access to the instrument.